stanulilic/stanleyulili.com-old/_posts/2019-11-03-how-to-remove-all-child-elements-of-a-dom-node-in-javascript.md

   ul.removeChild(ul.firstChild);
 ```

-The loop stops once it cannot find the first child anymore, and that is when the ` ul.removeChild` has removed all children nodes.
+The loop stops once it cannot find the first child anymore, and that is when the ` ul.removeChild` has removed all the children nodes.

-I hope you find it helpful.
+I hope you find this post helpful.
 If you have any tips or questions, leave a comment below.

 Thanks for reading.